Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly checked, or a piece that is being split, will call for a study to locate the brand-new edges and also lot lines in South Dakota, which ought to be completely marked so they will certainly never ever come to be lost.
+Land that has actually never been specifically checked, or a piece that is being split, will certainly call for a study to find the new edges as well as lot lines in South Dakota, which must be completely noted so they will certainly never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.